 As mentioned in Section 2, current work on consistent fairness in recommendation requires that all individuals or groups should be treated similarly.
 Therefore, the corresponding measurements mainly measure the inconsistency of the utility distribution.
-Most metrics apply to both user fairness and item fairness.
-They consider the utility of each individual or group as a number and then measure the inconsistency of these numbers.
-Due to many metrics on consistent fairness and that early studies concentrate on situations where only two groups exist, we will present these metrics in the order of metrics for two groups, multiple groups, and individuals.
+Most metrics apply to both user

 Absolute Difference.
 Absolute Difference (AD) is the absolute difference of the utility between the protected group G_0 and the unprotected group G_1 .
-For user, the group utility f(G) is often defined as the average predicted rating [120] or the average recommendation performance in the group G [30, 58].
-For item, the group utility f(G) can be defined as the whole exposure in the recommendation lists for the group G [99].
+For user, the group utility f(G) is often defined as the average predicted rating [114] or the average recommendation performance in the group G [28, 54].
+For item, the group utility f(G) can be defined as the whole exposure in the recommendation lists for the group G [93].
 The lower the value, the fairer the recommendations.

-$$AD = |f(G_0) - f(G_1)| \tag{1}$$
+$$AD = |f(G_0) - f(G_1)|$$ (1)

 KS statistic.
 Kolmogorov-Smirnov statistic is a nonparametric test used to determine the equality of two distributions.
 It measures the area difference between two empirical cumulative distributions of the utilities for groups.
-The utilities are often defined as the predicted ratings in the group [46, 120].
+The utilities are often defined as the predicted ratings in the group [43, 114].
 Compared to AD using the average utility, KS statistic can measure the high-order inconsistency.
 The lower the value, the fairer the recommendations.

-Here T is the number of intervals in the empirical cumulative distribution, l is the size of each interval, $\mathcal{G}(R_0, i)$ is the number of utilities of the group G_0 that are inside the i-th interval.
+Here, T is the number of intervals in the empirical cumulative distribution, l is the size of each interval, $\mathcal{G}(R_0, i)$ is the number of utilities of the group G_0 that are inside the ith interval.

-rND, rKL and rRD. rND, rKL and rRD measure item exposure fairness for a ranking τ [108].
+rND, rKL, and rRD. rND, rKL, and rRD measure item exposure fairness for a ranking τ [102].
 Unlike previous metrics, these metrics take the exposure position into account, calculating the normalized discounted cumulative unfairness similar to NDCG.
-Experiments show that rKD is smoother and more robust than rRD, and that rRD has
+Experiments show that rKD is smoother and more robust than rRD, and that rRD has limited application scope.
+The lower the value, the fairer the recommendations are for these metrics: